Caruso stood up, put on his sunglasses and said, “Because, Tyra….I always face Mecca.”

 CSI Miami was a mega-hit television show that ran on CBS for ten years.
 Millions of people enjoyed watching David Caruso portray lead character Horatio Cane in the series.
 His portrayal embraced idiosyncratic gestures and actions that regularly confused and delighted many.
-From his overt preoccupation with his sunglasses, to his limited yet always dramatic speech patterns, Caruso’s character morphed into almost comic book proportions as the years accumulated.
-But it was his inability, or refusal, to look anyone in the eye that confounds fellow actors.
+From his overt preoccupation with his sunglasses to his limited yet always dramatic speech patterns, Caruso’s character morphed into comic book proportions as the years accumulated.
+But it was his inability, or refusal, to look anyone in the eye that confounded fellow actors.

 “I had several scenes with David and it got to be so unnerving,” remarked an actor who spoke on condition of anonymity.
 “When I looked at him during the scene he turned away.
 He kept turning away and I kept following him before I realized we were walking in circles.
 We circled around so many times I became dizzy and had to sit down.”

 Randy Sipowicz is a make-up artist for CBS.
 In 2009 he was fired from CSI Miami after an altercation with Caruso.
 He spoke with the Daily Rash at a Sunset Boulevard Denny’s.

 “Oh yeah, Caruso and I butted heads, and that’s putting it lightly.
 Sometimes I’d get so irritated I’d throw down my powder and stomp out of the trailer.
 I don’t know how many times one of my assistants had to finish for me.”

 Randy went outside to smoke a cigarette and returned a few minutes later.